eduardo-keller/eduardo-keller/README.md

 ## Hi there 👋

-🔭 I’m a software engineering student at 42 São Paulo school.
+🔭 I’m a software engineering student at the 42 São Paulo school.
 <!--
 **eduardo-keller/eduardo-keller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.